ChuckJonas/Apex-Uri-Template/README.md

 -   `/foo/bar` Literal match of `/foo/bar`
 -   `/foo/:bar` Named Parameter
 -   `/foo/:bar?` Optional Named Parameter
+-   `/foo/:abc*` Named Parameter wildcard.
+Will match to end of URL (until query params `?`).
+Only allowed as last character of template.
+Result will be stored in `abc` Named Parameter
+-   `/foo/*` same as above, but result will be stored in `*` Named Parameter

 See `UriTemplateTests` for more complete usage examples.